 City of Arts and Sciences Tickets

 We already mentioned the individual ticket prices for each of the buildings at the City of Arts and Sciences above.
-If you plan on visiting more than one of these attractions though, you can buy a combination ticket, which will save you a couple of euros:
+You can buy these tickets upon arrival, or online beforehand on the official La Ciutat website.
+They also offer combination tickets, which save you a couple of euros when visiting more than one of the attractions.

 A Valencia Tourist Card will get you a 15% discount on any of the ticket prices for tickets bought at the ticket counters in Oceanogràfic, Hemisfèric or the Science Museum.
 This card includes free entry or a discount to quite a number of museums, tours, and restaurants, and free use of public transport (bus, metro, and tram) in Valencia.